Get started with Ubuntu Pro for WSL¶

 This page refers to features that require an Ubuntu Pro subscription and access to the Ubuntu Pro for WSL application.
 The application is currently in beta and not yet generally available.

-In this tutorial you will learn how to install UP4W on Windows and verify that Ubuntu WSL instances are Pro-attaching.
+In this tutorial you will learn how to install Pro for WSL on Windows and verify that Ubuntu WSL instances are Pro-attaching.
 You should then be ready for more advanced usage scenarios.

 What you will do¶